 In overseeing our human capital programs, the committee works with management to foster a work environment that includes and embraces a diversity of backgrounds and perspectives.
 The Company has focused on increasing diversity and has made great progress towards this goal, including within its leadership team and operational management.
-For example, as of the end of fiscal year 2021, approximately:
+For example, as of the end of fiscal year 2022, approximately:

-- 63% of our General Managers, Area Leaders, and Regional Directors identify as female and 92% identify as Non-White or Hispanic/Latino; and - 52% of our Support Center employees who are at or above director level identify as female and 35% identify as Non-White or Hispanic/Latino.
+- 63% of our General Managers, Area Leaders, and Regional Directors identify as female and 90% identify as Non-White or Hispanic/Latino; - 52% of our Support Center employees who are at or above director level identify as female and 41% identify as Non-White or Hispanic/Latino; And - 43% of our executive team identifies as female and 29% identifies as Non-White or Hispanic/Latino.

 Management regularly reports to the committee regarding team member development, health and wellness benefits and programs, special incentives and recognition programs, 401(k) plans, flexible work schedules, and any other programs designed to meet the needs of our team members and their families.
-Management also regularly reviews with the committee retention and engagement of team members, including providing results and analysis from the engagement survey provided to all team members in 2021, which gave team members the opportunity to share their opinions and feedback on our culture.
+Management also regularly reviews with the committee retention and engagement of team members.